Senior Lecturer in Linguistics

 Cunningham, C. (in prep.).
 ‘Structured mini writing retreats as a tool for undergraduate researchers’ Teaching in Higher Education.

-Flockton, G. and Cunningham, C. (in prep.).
+Flockton, G. and Cunningham, C. (under review).
 Teacher educators’ perspectives on preparing student teachers to work with pupils who speak languages beyond English.
 Journal of Education for Teaching.

-Hall, C. J. and Cunningham, C. (under review) Educators’ beliefs about English and languages beyond English: from ideology to ontology and back again.
+Hall, C. J. and Cunningham, C. (2020) Educators’ beliefs about English and languages beyond English: from ideology to ontology and back again.
 Linguistics and Education

 Cunningham, C. (2019).
 ‘When ‘home languages’ become ‘holiday languages’: teachers’ discourses about maintenance and attrition of languages beyond English.’
 Language, Culture and Curriculum.